kleinbottle/swanlotus/content/blogs/how-are-numbers-built/how-are-numbers-built.md

 "Why so [outlandish](https://dictionary.cambridge.org/dictionary/english/outlandish) a question?
 Enjoy the sun and the breeze, and the bleats of the sheep," I replied.

 "Have you heard of the [Worldbuilding Stackexchange](https://worldbuilding.stackexchange.com/)?
-It 'is a question and answer site for writers/artists using science, geography and culture to construct imaginary worlds and settings'.
+It 'is a question and answer site for writers/artists using science, geography and culture to construct imaginary worlds and settings'."

 "No," I said.